code0monkey1/learn-typescript-fullstackopen/README.md

           ```
           >Now lint will complain if we try to define a variable of type any

-      1. Put the following recommended settings in your `.eslintrc` file :
+      1. Put the following recommended  `@typescript-eslint` settings  in your `.eslintrc` file :

            ```json
            {
                 "extends": [